krlvm/Invader/README.md

 If you need no global script, just left `main.js` empty.

 ## Traffic sniffer
 Since v1.3 Invader is shipping with a built-in sniffer module.
-Use argument `-with-sniffer` to activate it.
-You're can view sniffed traffic at Invader Monitor - http://invadermitmmonitor.info/sniffer.
+Use argument `-with-sniffer [appendix]` to activate it, where appendix - any word.
+You're can view sniffed traffic at Invader Monitor - `http://invadermitmmonitor[appendix].info/sniffer`.
 This is a fake address available only when you are connected to proxy.

 If you want to render sniffed HTML content add an argument -render-sniffed-content.